 "Yes, which is why there's so much poaching worldwide.
-I can't do anything about that, but I really would like to put a stop to some of it at least.
+I can't do anything about that, but I really would like to put a stop to it in my little part of the world.
 Especially now."

 "Somehow they found out that I was working with the Mounties - reporting the areas where the poachers left evidence of their slaughter, or where they'd had their camps.
 After the government authorized a reward for their capture, they started making threats against me, and my family.
 Two days ago, they left a bear's head on the hood of my truck.
 Luckily I found it before my kids did.
 But if they're getting that brazen..."

 "Understood, Mr. Benford.
 Any idea how many there are?"